conlinm/DynST/README.md

 #### Results

-I was able to reproduce the results of the origianl paper and confirm the conclusions.
+I was able to reproduce the results of the original paper and confirm the conclusions.

 ##### Predictive model results
 (reported in Mean Absolute Error)